liona-vu/Single-Cell-ATAC-seq-mice-cerebellum/README.md

 Analysis was performed using a combination of a precompiled environment using a Docker/Apptainer image which can be accessed with this link: https://hub.docker.com/r/greenleaflab/archr

-and the Nibi High Computing Cluster provdided by the Digital Research Alliance of Canada (DRAC).
+a host server that runs RStudio, and the Nibi High Computing Cluster provdided by the Digital Research Alliance of Canada (DRAC).

 Before beginning analysis, sign into the HPC cluster with your credentials, and convert docker image into Apptainer SIF image: